Bogurodzic/List-of-my-api/Request Header Parser/README.md

 # Request Header Parser
-With this api you can get the IP address, language and operating system for my browser.
+With this api you can get the IP address, language and operating system for your browser.

 ## User stories:
 * I can get the IP address, language and operating system for my browser.